 Planning on moving out of your property before it sells?
 If so, there are a few measures you can take to convince passersby that the home is still occupied and keep it as safe as possible after you’ve left.
-Even if the property is completely empty of contents, thieves may still be on the lookout for valuable building components, or assume all of the homes contents are still inside.
-Void of contents or not, during a break-in the property is susceptible to vandalism, which is something no home owner wants to take on.
+Even if the property is completely empty of contents, thieves may still be on the lookout for valuable building components, or assume all of the contents of the home are still inside.
+Void of contents or not, during a break-in the property is susceptible to vandalism, which is something no homeowner wants to take on.

 The five tips below provide a good checklist of what you can do to help keep your property safe after you’ve moved out:

 An unkempt lawn, snowy driveway, and walkway are clear giveaways that the house has been empty for a while.
 Be sure to pop by the property every now and again to mow the lawn, tend to the garden, rake the leaves, or shovel the snow.
 Out of town?
 No problem.
 Hire someone to do the maintenance for you or ask a neighbor to help you out until the new owners move in.
 Be sure to thank them later!

 Winterize your home

 Moving out in the winter months?
 Make sure you take the right precautions to prevent potential damage from fire and freezing due to faulty heating and electrical systems.
 Just because the house is vacant doesn’t mean you should abandon it completely.
 The heating system should be cleaned and inspected by a contractor and checked once a week to make sure the system is operating properly.
 Chimneys should also be inspected and cleared of any obstructions such as squirrels or nesting birds.
 Remove overhanging tree limbs that could cause damage from heavy snow or wind, and make sure windows are closed and locked shut.
 Clean out gutters and downspouts (these can cause basement flooding if clogged after the snow melts) and inspect the roof and shingles for any evidence of damage and leaks to prevent wind or water damage.